DawidAdamski/n-days-of-training/README.md

 # n-days-of-training
 This is the repository where I start tracking my learning.

 Like all people, I have a problem with procrastination, but I have big knowledge desires.
-That is Why I want to write what I'm interested in and what i do each day.
+That is Why I want to write what I'm interested in and what I do each day.

+Languages:
+- Rust
+- Go
+- Python
+- Lua
+- Ansible

+Technologies:
+- Podman
+- Kubernetes
+- FreeIpa

 All products that I will create will be put on git.
 Rules I will define later, but it is based on 100codechallenage.